-The shangshusheng 尚書省 "Department of State Affairs" was the head of the central government between the Wei 曹魏 (220-265) and the Song 宋 (960-1279) periods.
+The shangshusheng 尚書省 "Imperial Secretariat" (from the Tang period on "Department of State Affairs") was the head of the central government between the Wei 曹魏 (220-265) and the Song 宋 (960-1279) periods.
 Its Director (ling 令) was often factually the head of the civilian government.

 The Department had its origins in the secretarial apparatus of the Later Han period 後漢 (25-220 CE) and emerged under the name of shangshutai 尚書臺.
 During the Qin 秦 (221-206 BC) and the Former Han 前漢 (206 BCE-8 CE) periods it was subordinated to the Chamberlain for the Palace Revenues (shaofu 少府), and its headperson was one of the Six Chief Stewards (liushang 六尚) that cared for headgear (shangguan 尚冠), wardobe (shangyi 尚衣), food (shangshi 尚食), the bath (shangmu 尚沐), the bedchamber (shangxi 尚席) and for writing (shangshu 尚書, literally "presenting writings").
 The position of the chief secretary (shangshu) became more important under Emperor Wu 漢武帝 (r.
 141-87 BCE) who tried to free himself of the influence of his Counsellor-in-chief (chengxiang 丞相) and the Censor-in-chief (yushi dafu 御史大夫) and therefore relied on trusted secretaries.
 The office of chief secretary was often taken over by eunuchs and was called Director of the Central Secretariat (zhong shangshu ling 中尚書令, short zhongshuling 中書令), and also Director of the Secretariat and Chief Receptionist (zhongshu yezhe ling 中書謁者令) because the chief secretary often concurrently held the post of Receptionist (yezhe 謁者).